DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ///   - maxTokens: The maximum number of tokens in the generated text.
 Defaults to 500.
 ///   - numberOfResponse: The number of text samples to generate.
 Defaults to 1.
 ///   - completion: A completion block that is called with the result of the request.
 The block receives a Result object containing either the generated text as a String in case of success, or an Error in case of failure.
-ChatGPTAPIManager.shared.sendTextRequest(prompt: "Your prompt") { result in
+OpenAIAPIManager.shared.sendTextRequest(prompt: "Your prompt") { result in
     switch result {
     case .success(let generatedText):
         // Handle the generated text